tharsha18/emrlabs/EMRlab.md

 ## EMR notebook

 1. In your AWS Console, navigate to EMR --> Notebooks (Left hand pane)
-2. Click onm "Create Notebook" button to begin creating your notebook
+2. Click on "Create Notebook" button to begin creating your notebook
-3. Enter name "demonb" for the name of the notebook and select the EMR cluster pre-created for you.
+3. Enter name "demonb" for the name of the notebook, select from IAM role drop down to create a new role and select the EMR cluster pre-created for you in the next step.
 If you DO NOT see an EMR cluster, speak to your lab administrator.
 Leave rest defaults as seen in screenshot below and create notebook.

 ![screenshot](img/pictureemr1.png)